September 20th, 2024 (Original Article Updated from 2023)

 “So, while some traditions stay the same – like our event date and St. Joseph’s Church selling those great apple pies – we change things up as well.
 For example, we recently expanded our parking lots and added a second entrance so it’s easier and faster to get into the festival,” explained David.

 David’s other tip for a great experience is to come dressed for the weather.
 Over the past five decades, there has been snow during the festival as well as record-setting warm temperatures.
-Rain or shine, the festival always goes on.
-This year, the weather looks great!
+Rain or shine, the festival always goes on!

 If you’re looking to start a new family tradition – with a historical twist – why not head out to the LaFayette Apple Festival this Columbus Day Weekend?
 See you there!